marvin1099/SteamGameSwitcher/README.md

 Download python
 Download this script from
 https://codeberg.org/marvin1099/SteamGameSwitcher/releases
-or download this script from
+Or download this script from
 https://github.com/marvin1099/SteamGameSwitcher/releases

 # Install